 Unconditional positive regard: I believe we've all learned to adapt to our complex life circumstances.
 I am here to understand you from a place of compassion, acceptance, and non-judgment.

 Innate capacity for healing: I believe that, under the right circumstances, we all have the innate capacity to heal.
-I will laugh and cry with you as we walk your healing path.
-But I cannot tell you how to heal.
-This process will organically emerge from our work together.
+I cannot tell you how to heal but I can provide safe conditions for you to explore your healing path.

 Commitment: Therapy, however long it lasts, is a challenging endeavor.
-I am committed to being here for you and I ask that you commit to yourself in this relationship.
+I am committed to being here for you and I ask that you commit to yourself throughout this work.

 - Young Adult: 18-25

 - Persons with Histories of Childhood Sexual Abuse

 - Persons with Histories of Physical or Emotional Abuse

 - Psychodynamic Psychotherapy

 - Relational Psychotherapy